 Researchers have identified the genes responsible for the development of gliomas by comparing the genetic markers in healthy dogs and animals with glioma.
 The results were subjected to a thorough genetic analysis.

 As a result, research scientists have discovered three genes that have a susceptibility to cancer: CAMKK2, P2RX7, and DENR.
-Then they measured their activity in normal and pathological tissue CAMKK2 reduced activity of a gene in the tumor was detected.
+Then they measured their activity in normal and pathological tissue was fixed CAMKK2 reduced activity of a gene in the tumor.